neurobionics/neurobionicspi/README.md

    - Enterprise or Home network: Check email for IP
    - Fallback AP mode: Connect to Pi's network (IP: 10.0.0.200)

-### Network Behavior
+## 🌐 Network Behavior

-Network behavior is managed by [Robonet](https://github.com/neurobionics/robonet), a CLI tool we developed with RUST to facilitate network configuration and management.
+Network management is streamlined by [Robonet](https://github.com/neurobionics/robonet), our custom CLI tool designed to simplify network configuration and management.

+Here's a brief overview of its functionality:

-- **Primary**: Connects to configured WiFi networks by priority
+- **Primary Connection**: Automatically connects to prioritized WiFi networks.
-- **Fallback**: Creates access point (static IP: 10.0.0.200)
-- **Notification**: Emails IP address when online
+- **Fallback Mode**: Establishes an access point with a static IP of 10.0.0.200 when no preferred networks are available.
+- **IP Notification**: Sends an email notification with the device's IP address upon successful connection.

+Read more about Robonet [here](https://github.com/neurobionics/robonet).

 ## 🤝 Contributing